 Know the Number

-When you purchase a money order, you receive a receipt that contains its serial number.
+When you purchase a money order, you will receive a receipt that contains its serial number.
 To get a replacement money order, you usually need to have that number handy.
 If you don’t, the establishment you purchased it from may be able to track it down, but the process will take longer and you risk having your request denied.
+Before heading down to the place where you purchased your money order, first call ahead or visit the company's website to familiarize yourself with its policies.
+This will let you know what you need to have in order to replace your lost, stolen or damaged money order –if it is at all possible.

 Time and Money

 Expect any resolution on a replacement money order to take weeks, if not months, to arrive.
 Between 30 and 60 days is the customary wait that institutions cite as the timeline for resolution.
-Also expect to take out your wallet.
-The postal service, for example, makes you fill out PS Form 6401, then submits a payment inquiry to determine the status of a lost or stolen money order before issuing a replacement.
-It charges a fee for this service.
+Also expect to take out your wallet, because most money order issuers charge a fee to replace lost money orders.
+The United States Postal Service, for example, makes you fill out PS Form 6401, then submits a payment inquiry to determine the status of a lost or stolen money order before issuing a replacement.
+It also charges a fee for this service.
 MoneyGram charges a $15 processing fee that either must be included with the application or is deducted from the refund amount.